MicrosoftDocs/bot-docs/articles/dotnet/luis-dialogs.md

 #ROBOTS: Index
 ---

-# Enable language understanding by using LUIS
+# Enable language understanding with LUIS

 This article describes how to use <a href="https://www.luis.ai" target="_blank">LUIS</a> with dialogs to create an Alarm bot that a user can interact with using [natural language](~/intelligent-bots.md#language-understanding).

 ## Create the class